The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![ArmsLength](https://xivapi.com/i/000000/000822_hr1.png)\
 **Arm's Length**

 Creates a barrier nullifying most knockback and draw-in effects.
-Has a duration of 6 seconds.
-Applies a 20% slow for 15 seconds on any target that hits you during this 6 second duration.
+Has a duration of six seconds.
+Applies a 20% slow for 15 seconds on any target that hits you during this six second duration.
 Has a personal cooldown of 120 seconds.

 ![TrueNorth](https://xivapi.com/i/000000/000830_hr1.png)\
 **True North**